Moisturizers VS Serums: What Makes Them Different?

 - Moisturizers can be either emollient or occlusive.

-- Emollient moisturizers are absorbed into the skin quickly and contain humectants to help attract and lock in moisturizer, preventing moisture loss.
+- Emollient moisturizers are absorbed into the skin quickly and contain humectants to help attract and lock in moisturizers, preventing moisture loss.

 - Applying an emollient moisturizer should be the final step in your skincare routine.